prooph/docker-files/composer/README.md

 # PHP Composer Docker files

+> These images are only for development environments

 These images are available on [Docker Hub](https://hub.docker.com/r/prooph/composer/).
 Extends the official PHP image with the following PHP extensions and installs Composer with parallel downloads plugin: